‘Maxim’ Model Bri Teresi Shows Off Her Hourglass Figure While Wearing Gray Lingerie

 The model’s touseled curls were left loose to cascade down her chest.
 She wore makeup, including eyeshadow, lipstick, and mascara.
 Her eyebrows were also perfectly sculpted.

-Within less than five hours of going live, Bri’s post earned over 10,000 likes and 200 comments.
+Within less than five hours of going live, Bri’s post earned more than 10,000 likes and 200 comments.
 Fans from across the globe flocked to her comments section to praise her beauty and enviable curves.
 Some people couldn’t think of the right words to express their thoughts so they opted to add emoji instead.
 The most common emoji used were hearts, flowers, and various other symbols of adoration.

 “Wow there is no doubt that You are very beautiful,” wrote one user, adding two double heart emoji to their comment.